Price List | Woods | Levers | Strings | Inlay

-This page is about letting you know about the 3 main levers that are available for lever harps.
+This page is about letting you know about the 3 main types of levers that are available for lever harps.
 Thormahlen Harps are fitted with Camac Levers as the standard option.
 We highly recommend the Camac Levers above all others.
 To us they have the clearest tone and are the easiest to regulate.
-If you are interested in either the Truitts or the Lovelands there will be an upcharge of $500 for these 2 options.

 If you are used to one kind of lever and are reluctant to get Camacs, I suggest you think of it like driving a new car.
 There are always adjustment to be made, like finding the wind shield wiper switch or the light switch.
 The steering wheel feels different at first, but before you know it, you're totally used to it and what you had before feels strange.
 So let me suggest that this is what will happen with these levers.
 You will love them!

 Regulating Camac Levers with the set on the left.
-These is for the hexoganol bridge pins.
+These is for the hexogonal bridge pins.

 Regulating Camac Levers with the set on the right.
 These are for the bridge pins with the holes in the middle.

 These levers have a brass metal bracket with long gold plastic handles.
 We paint red and blue dots on the C & F levers, making it easy to find the lever you want to engage.
-Loveland Levers can be regulated by the owner, but a more accurate regulation would be gotten if done by a professional.
-The tools for adjusting these levers can be purchased from us for $3 each or $5 for both.
-Find them on our pricelist page.
+Loveland Levers can be regulated by the owner, but a more accurate regulation would be achieved by a professional.
+The tools for adjusting these levers can be purchased from us for $10.
+Find them on our price list page.
 (Towards the bottom of the page).

-Once in a while the Loveland Lever handles break.
-They are easy and inexpensive to replace at $1.50 each + $1 shipping.
-When ordering a new lever handle, please let us know if you have the short black or the long gold handles.
+Once in a while the Loveland lever handles break.
+They are easy to replace.
+When ordering a new lever handle, please let us know if you have the short black or the long gold handles and the little number on the side of the handle.

-If your Loveland levers tends to make a little noise when engaging
+If your Loveland levers tend to make a little noise when engaging

 and disengaging in the bass octave, you can muffle the string while

 Truitts have a quiet, smooth lift, although they have a long throw.
 The Truitt handles are flat (parallel to the neck) and have little heart shapes on the C and F levers.
 These are hard to see when you are sitting at your harp playing.
 They are easier to see when you are standing next to your harp looking straight at the levers.
-A lever tool for adjusting these levers is included with your harp or you can also purchase one from us for $3.
-You can find a photo of this tool on our pricelist page (towards the bottom of the page).
+Lever tools for adjusting these levers may have been included with your harp or you can also purchase the kit from us for $25.
+You can find a photo of this tool on our price list page.

 If Eb is too confusing for you, you could start in the key of C by tuning all notes to natural.

 Don't be too afraid of the Eb tuning.
-With the quality of levers available, the tone of the harp is beautiful in any key and there is a lot of music being written in the key of Eb and its relative minor of Cm (See the music books on the bottom of the music page for some of these tunes).
-They have a wonderful placement on the harp and the red (c) and blue (f) anchors work great in those keys.
+With the quality of levers available, the tone of the harp is beautiful in any key and there is a lot of music being written in the key of Eb and its relative minor, Cm.
+They have a wonderful placement on the harp and the red (c) and blue (f) strings work great as reference points in those keys.

 Onward to the strings page.